 Lord Krishna tells Arjuna: To deliver the pious and holy, to destroy evil, and to establish Dharma, truth I shall manifest and appear in every era.

 At that point of time, I could not interpret this dream.
 I assumed that I must probably read Bhagwat Geeta once again.
 So I picked it up and read it with devotion, particularly this verse and left it at that.
 In retrospection, now there emerges a very clear and definite co-relation between my past events and blogging as those experiences are being used to explain many things without which I could not explain complicated topics such as this one.
-So many people have no faith in debts due to our family called pitra dosha which brings complications and problems.
-We never knew that trees had spirits, or for that matter people who are no more would still help us in our ascension of Spirit like the sage.
-It is he who has confirmed that the people in our family who are no more or negligence of our parents, siblings and other relatives can spoil our good fortune and bring dissatisfaction, sickness or pure bad luck to us, more so if we are facing a bad patch in our lives!!
+So many people have no faith in debts due to our family called pitra dosha which brings complications and problems in our lives.
+We never knew that trees had spirits or for that matter people who are no more would still help us in our ascension of Spirit like this Sage.
+It is he who has confirmed that the people in our family who are no more or negligence of our parents, siblings and other relatives can spoil our good fortune and bring dissatisfaction, sickness or pure bad luck to us, more so if we are facing a bad patch in our lives.

 Ultimate Divine realizations are for the brave hearts and not timid souls.
 The path of knowing Atma within oneself is a very long and consuming journey but the determined are unstoppable and will not rest till the top is reached.
-My dear friends, if we compare this journey with the pilgrimage of tedious Kailash Mansarovar yatra, then we can divide our spiritual journey into three parts according to escalation and intensification.
+My dear friends, if we compare this journey with the pilgrimage of tedious Kailash Mansarovar yatra, then we can divide our spiritual journey into three parts according to escalation and intensity.
 The three stages are low, medium and high.
 On the journey on this blog too, we were at low heights at segment A, then at medium height at B and now at segment C we are already on the higher level.
 Post 8 onwards, we have been moving up and up and have reached the top by now by touching upon very intricate and subtle issues such as delusion, mirage and Atma.
-At present we shall be introduced to what is mind or manas, prana, ahankar –mind, vital life force and ego respectively, and types of ego, hurdles or doshas about which we have no idea and finally how to release ourselves from the last remaining shreds of ego and desires.
-So be a little more attentive and focused as there will be lenghty explanation as we move forward from this point on.
+At present we shall be introduced to what is mind or manas, prana, ahankar- mind, vital life force and ego respectively and types of ego, hurdles or doshas about which we have no idea and finally how to release ourselves from the last remaining shreds of ego and desires.

-In the last few months, I have been endowed with many wonderful gifts from Shri Mahavatr Babaji.
+I have been endowed with many wonderful blessings from Shri Mahavatr Babaji.
 He has educated me on many intricate metaphysical matters like-

 What is Atma?